FreakyTurtle/easyRTC/README.md

 # simpleRTC
-An npm package that makes using the powerful technologies behind webRTC a breeze.  -THIS PACKAGE IS STILL IN ALPHA TESTING.
+An npm package that makes using the powerful technologies behind webRTC a breeze.

 ## Installation